theaquamarine/windows-powershell-docs/docset/windows/storage/new-storagepool.md

 ### Example 3: Create a new storage pool, virtual disk, partition, and volume
 ```
-The first line ([CODE_Snippit]$PhysicalDisks =[CODE_Snippit]…) gets the storage subsystem object for the Windows Storage subsystem, passes it to the **Get-PhysicalDisk** cmdlet, which then gets the physical disks in the specified subsystem that are available to add to a storage pool, and assigns these disks to the $PhysicalDisks variable.The second line of the command has five parts, connected by the pipeline (|).
-The first part ([CODE_Snippit]New-StoragePool[CODE_Snippit]…) creates a new storage pool using the physical disks in the $PhysicalDisks variable, and then passes the new storage pool down the pipeline.
-All of the following commands are logically part of one command and should be entered as such.The second part ([CODE_Snippit]New-VirtualDisk[CODE_Snippit]…) creates a new virtual disk on the passed in storage pool and then passes the new virtual disk down the pipeline.The third part ([CODE_Snippit]Initialize-Disk[CODE_Snippit]…) initializes the disk that was passed in, and then passes the disk down the pipeline.The fourth part ([CODE_Snippit]New-Partition[CODE_Snippit]…) creates a new partition on the disk that was passed in, assigns it the next available drive letter, and then passes the partition down the pipeline.The final part of the command ([CODE_Snippit]Format-Volume[CODE_Snippit]) formats the partition that was passed in.
+The first line ([CODE_Snippit]$PhysicalDisks =[CODE_Snippit]???) gets the storage subsystem object for the Windows Storage subsystem, passes it to the **Get-PhysicalDisk** cmdlet, which then gets the physical disks in the specified subsystem that are available to add to a storage pool, and assigns these disks to the $PhysicalDisks variable.The second line of the command has five parts, connected by the pipeline (|).
+The first part ([CODE_Snippit]New-StoragePool[CODE_Snippit]???) creates a new storage pool using the physical disks in the $PhysicalDisks variable, and then passes the new storage pool down the pipeline.
+All of the following commands are logically part of one command and should be entered as such.The second part ([CODE_Snippit]New-VirtualDisk[CODE_Snippit]???) creates a new virtual disk on the passed in storage pool and then passes the new virtual disk down the pipeline.The third part ([CODE_Snippit]Initialize-Disk[CODE_Snippit]???) initializes the disk that was passed in, and then passes the disk down the pipeline.The fourth part ([CODE_Snippit]New-Partition[CODE_Snippit]???) creates a new partition on the disk that was passed in, assigns it the next available drive letter, and then passes the partition down the pipeline.The final part of the command ([CODE_Snippit]Format-Volume[CODE_Snippit]) formats the partition that was passed in.
 PS C:\> $PhysicalDisks = Get-StorageSubSystem -FriendlyName "Windows Storage*" | Get-PhysicalDisk -CanPool $True
 PS C:\> New-StoragePool -FriendlyName "CompanyData" -StorageSubsystemFriendlyName "Windows Storage*" -PhysicalDisks $PhysicalDisks |New-VirtualDisk -FriendlyName "UserData" -Size 100GB -ProvisioningType Thin |Initialize-Disk -PassThru |New-Partition -AssignDriveLetter -UseMaximumSize |Format-Volume
 ```